 Its name honors Steve Jobs, who died the day the company was founded.
 It was inspired by the 1997 commercial which debuted Apple’s “Think Different” slogan: “Here’s to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
 The round pegs in the square holes.”

 Equipped with a 3-axis accelerometer, the device automatically tracks steps, distance, calories, and light and restful sleep.
 It then wirelessly sends all this information to your smartphone where you can see detailed graphs of your activity.
-You can also view your daily progress on the always on watch display.
-Simply toggle to activity mode by pressing the mode button on top right, and the watch’s hands will move to show your daily progress.
+You can also view your daily progress on the always on display.
+Simply toggle to activity mode by pressing the mode button on top right and the watch’s hands will move to show your daily progress.

 Vibration alerts will notify you of calls, texts, alarms and custom app notifications.
 There is also a small hole at the bottom of the display which shows different colored discs depending on the type of notification.

 No need to worry about charging.
 Just like most analogue smartwatches on the market, it features a non-charging, replaceable coin cell battery that lasts around 6 months.
-The watch is showerproof and swimproof to depths of 50 meters.

 Ray is an activity tracker made from aircraft-grade anodized aluminium that moves away from the circular shape that Misfit is well known for.
 Rather than many LEDs, there is only one which displays different colours to alert you to text, call and other notifications from your phone.